 Our Property business relies on reinsurance contracts, state reinsurance funding, and catastrophe bonds (collectively, "reinsurance arrangements") to reduce its exposure to certain catastrophe events.
-We also use reinsurance contracts to reinsure portions of our Commercial Lines and umbrella insurance businesses.
+We also use reinsurance contracts to reinsure portions of our Commercial Lines businesses, including the transportation network company business, and our umbrella insurance business.
 Reinsurance arrangements are often subject to a threshold below which reinsurance does not apply, so that we are responsible for all losses below the threshold from a covered event, and to an aggregate dollar coverage limit, so that our claims liabilities arising from a covered event may exceed our reinsurance coverage.
-In addition, although the reinsurer is liable to the insurer to the extent of the reinsurance coverage, the original insurer remains liable under the policies to the insured as the direct insurer on all risks reinsured.
-As a result, we are subject to the risk that reinsurers will be unable to pay, or will dispute, reinsurance claims.
-Further, the availability and cost of reinsurance are subject to prevailing reinsurance market conditions (which can be impacted by the occurrence of significant reinsured events, such as catastrophes).
+In addition, although the reinsurer is liable to us to the extent of the reinsurance coverage, we remain liable under our policies to the insured as the direct insurer on all risks reinsured.
+As a result, we are subject to the risk that reinsurers will be unable to pay, or will dispute, our reinsurance claims.
+Further, the availability and cost of reinsurance are subject to prevailing reinsurance market conditions, which have been and in the future could be impacted by the occurrence of significant reinsured events, such as catastrophes.
 We may not be able to obtain reinsurance coverage in the future at commercially reasonable rates or at all.
 The unavailability and/or cost of reinsurance could adversely affect our business volume, profitability, or financial condition.